drmikehenry/git-ibundle/README.md

 status of `3` is provided (whereas most failures result in an exit status of `1`).
 To allow creation of an empty ibundle, use `--allow-empty`.

+With `--basis-current` (which implies `--standalone` and `--allow-empty`), the basis is set to the current repository state.
+The ibundle will be logically empty and standalone, making it suitable for fetching into an existing destination repository known to match the state of the current repository.
+This provides a way to bootstrap into the use of git-ibundle for an existing pair of mirrored repositories.
+For example:

+    # On source network:
+    cd source.git
+    git-ibundle create --basis-current ../bootstrap.ibundle

+    # Transfer `bootstrap.ibundle` to destination network.

+    # On destination network:
+    cd destination.git
+    git-ibundle fetch ../bootstrap.ibundle --force

 ### Fetch from an ibundle

 ```text